spoonapps/docs/deploying/portable_exe/exe.md

 Deploying applications within containers is convenient for running different versions of applications like Internet Explorer 8 and 11 side-by-side on the same system.

-To produce an executable output, set the **Project Type** to **Application** in the IDE.
+To produce an executable output, set the **Project Type** to **Application** in Spoon Studio.
 Executables can be deployed directly to the users device or to a network share and do not have any dependency requirements.

-An enterprise license for the IDE is required to enable executable outputs.
+An enterprise license for Spoon Studio is required to enable executable outputs.
 Contact our [sales team](mailto:sales@spoon.net) for more information.